Charles-Hsu/ZombieConga/README.md

 ZombieConga
 ===========
 using Swift + SpriteKit
-a practice follow the guide of Ray Wenderlich http://www.raywenderlich.com/store/ios-games-by-tutorials
+A practice follow the guide of Ray Wenderlich http://www.raywenderlich.com/store/ios-games-by-tutorials